-FAA Is Not Alone In Allowing Industry To Self-Regulate
+Not Just Airplanes: Why The Government Often Lets Industry Regulate Itself

 Angelle was a member of the board of Sunoco Logistics, an oil pipeline company, before joining the Trump administration.
 His background illustrates another concern about government agencies relying on industries to self-regulate.
 McGarity says there's often a revolving door between the two.
 "That can really make things questionable sometimes, because of the person working in the agency may well anticipate that in a few years he or she will go out and take a job with that regulated industry," the law professor said.

-Peter Van Doren, a senior fellow at the libertarian CATO Institute, argues self-regulation has largely gone on unnoticed, because, with a few exceptions, it's been a success.
-"In effect, the delegation of all this to experts and the lack of second guessing about all this occurred because it was working."
+Peter Van Doren, a senior fellow at the libertarian CATO Institute, argues self-regulation has largely gone on unnoticed, because, with a few exceptions, it has been a success.
+"In effect, the delegation of all this to experts and the lack of second-guessing about all this occurred because it was working."

 The Food and Drug Administration is another agency that relies on industry, in this case drug manufacturers, to test new drugs, with the data then certified by FDA scientists.